UnionOfRAD/manual/en/models/adding-functions-to-models.md

 ));
 ```

 Some finder implementations might require a little processing in addition to a default set of conditions—somewhat like the .
-In that case, you can define a finder using a closure that will be called as part of Lithium's find chaining.
+In that case, you can define a finder using a closure that will be called as part of li3's find chaining.
 In this use case, you supply the name of the finder along with a closure that looks much like a filter definition:

 ```php
 Comments::finder('recentCategories', function($self, $params, $chain){